History of Canberra: Transport

-occur over most of the network between the peaks, travel demands at this time of day were not considered in the evaluation of road needs".

-The NCDC's suppression of the 1977 report was so successful that the report and the new transport policy mandated by the Whitlam government were been omitted from the major histories of Canberra's planning.
-The period was ‘written out’ of histories of Canberra’s planning.
+By 1984, the roads policy was designed on the opposite basis to the 1974 transport policy.
+The 1984 Metropolitan Canberra report stated that peak-hour travel demands were used for road design capacities, that mode split (bus mode share) would need to more than double before any change to the "recommended" scale of road plans, and that off-peak traffic was not considered - as congestion was not expected to occur then.

+By the 1980s, the NCDC "buried the new transport policy approach" that ACTION sought to implement.
+The NCDC didn't justify rejecting the recommendations of the Short Term Transport Study - the report was suppressed.
+It was never published, and never publicly mentioned.
+All copies vanished from the Commission’s library and its archives.
+A copy was later found by Paul Mees in the Melbourne University Architecture Library.

 This led to Canberra being a car-dominated city today.
 In 2006 Canberrans were the most likely of any Australian city dwellers to use their cars to get to work.
 The ACT community have a high dependence on cars for transport.
 Cars were used for around 86% of trips to work in 2022, and 75% of all trips.
 The late Paul Mees extensively covered the history of transport planning in Canberra.

+In 1988, Comeng proposed a Light Rail system for Canberra.